Vargriym/nextjs-food-delivery-application/README.md

 <p align="center">
   <a href="#introduction"><strong>Introduction</strong></a> ·
   <a href="#tech-stack"><strong>Tech Stack</strong></a>
+    <a href="#view-demo"><strong>View Demo</strong></a>

 </p>

 <br/>

+## View Demo

 <!-- ABOUT THE PROJECT -->

 ## Introduction

-This application offers a comprehensive and feature-rich experience, allowing users to effortlessly order mouthwatering pizzas, personalize them with delectable extra toppings.
+This application offers a comprehensive and feature-rich experience, allowing users to effortlessly order mouthwatering rice pudding, personalize their order with delectable extra toppings. <br>
 By seamlessly integrating a user-friendly interface, it creates an immersive and interactive experience that truly stands out.

 ## Tech stack